Hawkeye is out on another fundraiser hike of the GoHawkeye San Juan Trail. Follow Hawkeye’s progress and get the tale from the trail here …

 I’m looking for adventurous volunteers to share in the camaraderie of this hike.
 Join me on a stretch, shuttle people to the trail, help me resupply in towns or maybe even host a trailside barbeque.
 The … Read More

 Long distance hiking provides a unique opportunity to raise money for a charity.
-GoHawkeye has been raising money for outdoor adaptive sports since 2007 with over $75,000 raised.
-You can get started the way I … Read More
+GoHawkeye has been raising money for outdoor adaptive sports since 2007 with over $100,000 in distributed funds.
+You can get started the … Read More

 I’ve been a long distance hiker for many years.
 Hiking was especially important to me to relieve the stress of being employed in the department of corrections.
 After I retired in 1995, I had the … Read More